 Many different types of wood can be used for a campfire, but not all of them are created equal.
 Some woods will produce more smoke than others, while some will burn hotter and faster.
 To get the best campfire experience, you want to use wood that burns slow and steady, with little to no smoke.

-Many types of wood can be used for a campfire, but some work better than others.
+Many types of wood can be used for a campfire.

 If you’re planning a campfire, you’ll need to gather some wood.
 But not just any wood will do – softwoods like pine burn quickly and produce a lot of smoke, while wet wood is hard to light and produces little heat.